-Named by The Hollywood Reporter as an industry “Power Lawyer,” Chuck is recognized as one of the top entertainment lawyers of 2014.
+Named by The Hollywood Reporter as an industry “Power Lawyer,” Chuck is recognized as one of the top entertainment lawyers.
 Chambers USA, a leading independent lawyer rating service, has described Chuck as a "legendary music expert [and] one of the premier lawyers in the copyright world," and reports that he "is lauded by clients as a 'really brilliant strategist...'."
 Chuck also is listed in Best Lawyers in America, Expert Guides to the World’s Leading Lawyers for Technology, Media and Telecommunications Law, New York Super Lawyers and Lawdragon.
 He has been an invited speaker at bar association and continuing legal education programs, law school classes and seminars throughout the United States, including Harvard Law School, Stanford Law School, Georgetown University Law Center, Columbia University School of Business, Boston University School of Law, Brooklyn Law School and the Annenberg Foundation.

 Chuck was appointed by President Barack Obama to the Board of Trustees of The John F. Kennedy Center for the Performing Arts for an initial six-year term in 2010, and was reappointed by President Obama for an additional six-year term in 2016.
 Chuck is a member of the Board of Directors of the Grammy Museum, the Born This Way Foundation (Lady Gaga’s charitable foundation), and the Board of Trustees of the T.J.
 Martell Foundation for Cancer, Leukemia and AIDS.
-He previously served as member of the Board of Directors of the Multiple Myeloma Research Foundation, as president of the Kanye West Foundation, a charity devoted to educational initiatives, and as a member of the board of trustees of the Los Angeles Philharmonic and its Hollywood Bowl Committee, Americans For The Arts (one of the nation’s preeminent arts advocacy organizations), and the board of Carnegie Hall.
+He previously served as member of the Board of Directors of the Multiple Myeloma Research Foundation, as president of the Kanye West Foundation (a charity devoted to educational initiatives) and as a member of the board of trustees of the Los Angeles Philharmonic and its Hollywood Bowl Committee, Americans For The Arts (one of the nation’s preeminent arts advocacy organizations), and the board of Carnegie Hall.
 Chuck was awarded the Grammy Foundation’s Service Award for his contributions to the betterment of the entertainment industry, "and the Recording Academy’s President’s Merit Award in recognition of his "tireless dedicated service and counsel” to the Grammy Awards organization and its more than 20,000 recording artists, songwriters, producers and other members of the music industry."